sudheerj/reactjs-interview-questions/README.md

     Components are the building blocks of creating User Interfaces(UI) in React.
 There are two possible ways to create a component.

     1. **Function Components:** This is the simplest way to create a component.
-Those are pure JavaScript functions that accept props object as the first parameter and return React elements to render the output:
+Those are pure JavaScript functions that accept props object as the one and only one parameter and return React elements to render the output:

        ```jsx harmony
        function Greeting({ message }) {